Best Cast Iron Teapot To Make A Great Cuppa

 Only use for brewing

-Never boil water in an enamel cast iron teapot unless the manufacturer specifically mentions it is safe to do so.
+Never boil water in an enamel cast iron teapot unless the manufacturer mentions it is safe.
 Otherwise, you risk ruining the enamel coating.
 It could chip or break.

 Not for microwave use